cytoscape/cytoscape.js/documentation/md/core/batch.md

 This makes for very efficient modifications to elements, but it has some caveats.
 While inside the batch callback,

-* you can not reliably read element style or dimensions (it may have changed, or computed values may be outofdate),
+* you can not reliably read element style or dimensions (it may have changed, or computed values may be out of date),
 * you probably do not want to use `eles.css()`, `eles.show()`, et cetera because they force a style bypass rather than a recalculation.